Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/intro.md

 Fiori Tracker has three parts:
 1. Main Part
-2. Add-on for "As-is" information
+2. Add-on for "As-is" information (optional)
 3. Plugin for application usage (optional)

 To obtain the installation files see section "[Getting transports](trans)".

-Part 3.
-"Plugin for application usage" is optional so you can skip it and the rest of the functions will work properly.
+Parts 2.
+"Add-on for "As-is" information" and 3.
+"Plugin for application usage" are optional so you can skip it and the rest of the functions will work properly.

 "Main Part" is composed of:
 -	"Fiori Tracker" - Web browser run, custom SAP UI5 application run from Fiori launchpad or as standalone SAP UI5 application together with its oData services